Research Strategy

 - Continued participation in Nature’s SAFE – A conservation charity which is dedicated to storing tissues from deceased zoo-houses animals as an additional conservation tool to prevent vital genetics from being lost.
 Some tissues will be used by Nature’s SAFE for research to improve processing, storage, and regeneration techniques of zoo samples.

-As stated above, we intend to steer all research towards BIAZA’s research priorities but overall the majority of research Tropical World is to be involved with will directly benefit the species we hold in our collection, either presently or in future.
+As stated above, we intend to steer all research towards BIAZA’s research priorities but overall, the majority of research Tropical World is to be involved with will directly benefit the species we hold in our collection, either presently or in future.

 Currently there is little by way of direct funding for research for Tropical World beyond relevant staff salaries – to counter this, we do not charge our partner academic institutions any research fees and allow full access to the animal collection and collected ZIMS data for behavioural studies (all research projects are agreed upon by Tropical World and the partner academic institution ahead of any work commencing).
 As a local authority-run collection, we are not currently applying for any grants in order to fund research but are investigating this as a possibility for the future.